HSBNE-Archive/Policy/Procedure/Causes.md

 1. Quorum is defined as minimum 3 people or 40% of cause membership, whichever is greater.
 2. The cause leader has a discretionary amount as determined by the Treasurer.
-   (Currently $100/m but can not exceed cause budget)
+   (Currently *$100/m* but can not exceed cause balance)
+3. Causes may (at the discretion of the treasurer) accept contributions from sources other than membership fee alotments.
+4. Causes meetings may only vote on items relating to the expenditure of a causes balance.

 Otherwise, a cause operates as does the larger group, to highlight a few key
 points: